Click Here to Open Table II

 As mentioned in the Table I discussion, a single haplotype (the set of marker values for a participant) is meaningless, i.e., it is just a set of numbers.
 It is only when one haplotype is compared with one or more others that meaning begins to emerge.
 Such comparisons address the relationships between and among participants, and hence lineages.
 Those relationships are the subject of Table II.

 Table II presents the data in Table I is a different manner.
 A close examination of the marker values in Table I shows that some participants have haplotypes very close to, and sometimes identical to, other participants.
 Others are quite different.
-These similarities and differences have led us to develop 34 family groups, labeled Group 01 - Group 34.
+These similarities and differences have led us to develop 39 family groups, labeled Group 01 - Group 39.
 Additional testing may lead to the creation of additional family groups.

 Family Groups

 For each group, a reference row is shown at the top.
 This row contains an arbitrary set of marker values that seems to represent the majority of values of the participants in that group.
 Then, for each participant each marker value is subtracted from the reference value and the difference is entered in Table II for that participant.
-Some participants have no difference from the reference in 25 markers (all dashes).
-Others have a deviation of one, or two, or three, or, in one case, four from the reference in 25 markers.
+Some participants have no difference from the reference (all dashes).
+Others have a deviation of one, or two, or three, or, in two cases, four from the reference in 25 markers.
 The deviations in Markers 26-67 are somewhat greater.
 However, for purposes of these "family groupings," only the values in Markers 1-25 were used.
 Changes (mutations) from the reference are highlighted.

 The three columns on the right of Table II show the total deviations (or genetic distance) from the reference values at Markers 1-25, Markers 1-37, and Markers 1-67.
 This genetic distance is just the number of mutations with a small adjustment for special considerations.